Winter on Exmoor

 pages - please book ahead where possible and take note of winter opening hours.

 pages for lots of fantastic places to stay.
 Choose from B&B's, self-catering cottages and lodges, hotels, glamping, caravan and campsites.
 All offering a warm welcome whatever the weather!

-Visit Exmoor Safely this Autumn
+Visit Exmoor Safely this Winter

 To help you whilst you're here on Exmoor

 We recommend popping into see, or contacting ahead, our Exmoor National Park Visitor Centres and local Visitor Information Centres for the most up to date information on all local activites and attractions (please be aware off-peak opening hours may apply or some may only be offering online or phone support):

 Exmoor National Park Visitor Centre Dunster I Dulverton I Lynmouth